Promiscuity: Primitive promiscuity

 Primitive promiscuity or original promiscuity was the 19th-century hypothesis that humans originally lived in a state of promiscuity or "hetaerism" before the advent of society as we understand it.
 Hetaerism is a theoretical early state of human society, as postulated by 19th-century anthropologists, which was characterized by the absence of the institution of marriage in any form and in which women were the common property of their tribe and in which children never knew who their fathers were.

 The reconstruction of the original state of primitive society or humanity was based on the idea of progress, according to which all cultures have degrees of improvement and becoming more complicated.
 It seemed logical to assume that never before the types of families developed did they simply exist, and in primitive society, sexual relations were without any boundaries and taboos.
 This view is represented, inter alia, by anthropologist Lewis H. Morgan in Ancient Society and Friedrich Engels' work The Origin of the Family, Private Property and the State.

 In the first half of the 20th century, this notion was rejected by a number of authors, e.g. Edvard Westermarck, a Finnish philosopher, social anthropologist and sociologist with in-depth knowledge of the history of marriage, who provided strong evidence that, at least in the first stages of cultural development, monogamy has been a perfectly normal and natural form of man-woman coexistence.

 Modern cultural anthropology has not confirmed the existence of a complete promiscuity in any known society or culture.
 The evidence of history is reduced to some texts of Herodotus, Strabo, and Solinus, which have been hard to interpret.

 Religious, social, and cultural views

+World War II-era poster urging soldiers to avoid "good time girls" and prostitutes to avoid syphilis and gonorrhea.

-Christianity, Judaism, and Islam condemn promiscuity and instead advocate lifelong monogamous marriage (although Islam allows polygamy for men).
+Christianity, Judaism, and Islam condemn promiscuity and instead advocate lifelong monogamous marriage (although Islam allows polygamy for men if the husband fulfills certain conditions and rules).
 The perspectives on promiscuity vary significantly depending on the region.
 Every country has different values and morals pertaining to sexual life.

 Promiscuity has been practiced in hippie communities and other alternative subcultures since the 1960s cultural revolution.

 Sex and Culture is a book by J. D. Unwin concerning the correlation between a society's level of 'cultural achievement' and its level of sexual restraint.
 Published in 1934, the book concluded with the theory that as societies develop, they become more sexually liberal, accelerating the social entropy of the society, and thereby diminishing its "creative" and "expansive" energy.